 Hope-G, voice of Black, Asian and Minority Ethnic (BAME) older people in East Sussex, plays a vital role in helping to ensure services are meeting the needs of the older BAME community.

-Hope-G has been chaired by Julia Wells for the last ten years.
-We find out a bit more about the incredible achievements and work of the Chair as part of this year’s Ageing Well Festival (previously known as Older People’s Day).
+Hope-G has been chaired by Julia Wells for the last 13 years.
+We find out a bit more about the incredible achievements and work of the Chair as part of the 2021 Ageing Well Festival (previously known as Older People’s Day).